sashkalu1777-lab/alexandralu-interview-prep/README.md

 A Retrieval-Augmented Generation (RAG) system built with LangChain and LangGraph for Suncorp interview preparation.
 This project demonstrates an intelligent agentic workflow that can process multiple documents, answer questions, measure retrieval quality, and keep a logging system for future reference at thread level.

-## 🚀 Features
+## Features

 ### Core Functionality
 - **Multi-Document RAG**: Process and query multiple PDF documents simultaneously.
 - **Streaming Responses**: Generate response real-time with progress tracking.
 - **Memory and Thread Management**: Manage the message exchanges with memory at thread level.
+- **LangFuse Tracing**: Use LangFuse to trace the detailed message exchanges, tool calling, and costs.

 ### Advanced Capabilities
 - **Agentic Decision Making**: The system decides when to retrieve information vs. provide direct answers.
 - **Document Relevance Grading**: Evaluates the relevance of retrieved document with AI power.
 - **Intelligent Query Processing**: Automatically rewrites queries when retrieved documents are irrelevant.
-- **Conversation Logging**: Take and keep comprehensive logging of key interactions of each thread.
+- **Conversation Logging**: Take and keep comprehensive logging of key interactions and metrics of each thread for all audiences.
 - **Performance Metrics**: Calculate and tracks Retrieval accuracy.

-## 📁 Project Structure
+## Project Structure

 ```
 suncorp-interview-prep/